A. Run PCIbex Locally

 """

-Main function to find all .bak files, combine them, and save as a single CSV.
+Main function to find all .bak files, combine them,

 """